peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>At the moment, use the overload of this method that takes a[PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md)object.
 The object `CBOREncodeOptions.Default` contains recommended settings for CBOREncodeOptions, and those ettings may be adopted by this overload (without a CBOREncodeOptions rgument) in the next major version.</b>

-Writes the binary representation of this CBOR object and returns a byte rray of that representation.
-If the CBOR object contains CBOR maps, or s a CBOR map itself, the keys to the map are written out to the byte rray in an undefined order.
+Writes the binary representation of this CBOR object and returns a byte array of that representation.
+If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the byte array in an undefined order.
 The example code given in**PeterO.Cbor.CBORObject.WriteTo(System.IO.Stream)**can be used to write out certain keys of a CBOR map in a given order.

 <b>Return Value:</b>